-Short meanings Additional Information More elaborate definitions These are meant to assist and enrich the learning process, but are not intended for evaluation. - ☑ Each chapter ends with a set of timelines.
-This is to be treated as background information, and not for evaluation. - ☑ There are figures, maps and sources numbered sequentially through each chapter. - (a) Figures include illustrations of artefacts such as tools, pottery, seals, coins, ornaments etc. as well as of inscriptions, sculpture, paintings, buildings, archaeological sites, plans and photographs of people and places; visual material that historians use as sources. - (b) Each chapter has maps.
+More elaborate definitions

+These are meant to assist and enrich the learning process, but are not intended for evaluation.

+- ☑ Each chapter ends with a set of timelines.
+This is to be treated as background information, and not for evaluation. - ☑ There are figures, maps and sources numbered sequentially through each chapter. - (a) Figures include illustrations of artefacts such as tools, pottery, seals, coins, ornaments etc. as well as of inscriptions, sculptures, paintings, buildings, archaeological sites, plans and photographs of people and places; visual material that historians use as sources. - (b) Some chapters have maps.